Tyks23/burger-finder-front/README.md

 # Burger Finder webapp

-🔴**NOTICE!!
+**NOTICE!!
 While implementing some fixes I managed to completely Wreck the webapp, rendering Heroku useless and breaking CORS.
 Therefore the currently the only way to run the webapp is explained in the 'Dev environment' section!!
-Sorry for this inconvenience I will attempt to fix it ASAP.**🔴
+Sorry for this inconvenience I will attempt to fix it ASAP.**

 The Burger Finder is a webapp that enables the user to displays burger related venues in a specific area.
 The webapp uses APIs from FourSquare to locate venues and related data and the Qminder Burger API to process that data for fresh burger images.